Clinet/clinet/README.md

 Finally, to run Clinet, simply type `./clinet` in your terminal/shell or `.\clinet.exe` in your command prompt.
 If everything goes well, you can find your bot user application and generate an OAuth2 URL to invite the bot into various servers in which you have the `Administrator` permission of.

+### Debug mode

+To start Clinet with debug mode enabled, simply type `./clinet -debug true` in your terminal/shell or `.\clinet.exe -debug true` in your command prompt.
+To toggle debug mode on-the-fly, type `cli$debug` in any channel Clinet can read from.

+When running Clinet in debug mode, a surplus of debug logging will be outputted to your terminal's STDOUT pipe.
+This includes debugging information reported by discordgo and the various happenings within Clinet, including the commands ran by other users and the resulting responses generated by Clinet (including embeds).

 ### Panic recovery

 If Clinet ever crashes from a panic, custom-made panic recovery will save the crash message to `crash.txt` and the stack trace to `stacktrace.txt` in the bot's working directory.
 When Clinet is next started up, it will send the crash message and the file of the stack trace to the user specified in the configuration option `botOwnerID` and proceed to delete the two files.